colinmccarson/CS35L_Forth_Notebook/README.md

 Optionally, FORTH and the interpreter functionality can be explored through running the forth interpreter in /cmake-build-wsl on (most) linux machines.
 This interpreter is running in shell-mode (originally developed for dynamic testing/debugging of the interpreter).

+ A note about this repository: Much of the development was done prior to any posting, due to the nature of our group throughout the quarter (poor communication, eventually dwindled etc).
+The share of commits do not necessarily reflect participation between myself and Bryan.